GoogleCloudPlatform/java-docs-samples/bigtable/use-cases/fraudDetection/README.md

 ### Column families

 The data is separated over two column families.
 Having multiple column families allows for different garbage collection policies (See garbage collection section).
+Moreover, it is used to group data that is often queried together.

 **Demographics Column Family:** This column family contains the demographics data for customers.
 Usually, each customer will have one value for each column in this column family.